CAT Tool Overview

 Unedited Fuzzy Matches

-For unedited fuzzy matches, such as the example shown in the screenshot below, the font is lighter and italicized.
+For unedited fuzzy matches, such as the example shown in the screenshot below, they are represented on an orange tile with light and italicized font.
 The two occurrences when this could happen are:

 - From auto-population of fuzzy matches -OR-